How to Mail a Package From France to USA (2024)

 Next, you’ll want to check the opening hours.
 This is France: always check your hoursAlways.
 Of the two closest to me, one is open 8 a.m. – 6 p.m., and the other is open 10 a.m. to 8 p.m. (with the cut-off for international shipping at 6 p.m. — if you’re not in there by then, your package will leave the next day.)
 Google usually has the hours, but you should double-check at the La Poste website.
 Here’s the link for finding the location nearest you.
 You’ll need your postal code — if you’re in Paris, it’s whatever arrondissement you’re in, with 750 at the front.
 (If you’re staying in the 4th, it’d be 75004; in the 15th, it’d be 75015.)
 Here’s a map with all the locations in the 18th:

-To get the hours, click on the flying bird (honestly, what is that) and then click “Détails et horaires.”
+To get the hours, click on the flying bird and then click “Détails et horaires.”
 One thing to look for when you click is whether you’re getting a “La Poste” or a “La Poste Relais”.
 You want the former — the latter are often postal concessions within a larger store (often a grocery store).
 They basically work the same but personally I find them way more stressful.
 If you can, get a full La Poste.

 Once you find a La Poste near you, click for the détails et horaires.
 You want the heures d’ouverture.
 Here, they’re from 9 a.m. to 8 p.m., noting that the last drop-off for Colissimo, the service you’ll be using, is at 4 p.m.